 Sometimes we love our jobs and it’s worth enduring a bit of micromanaging here or mansplaining there.
 However, we should also set boundaries for ourselves on the type of treatment we deserve at work.
 Tech culture can be cutthroat, and bosses and executive teams don’t always have our best interests in mind.
 Sometimes they’re too busy caring about their bottom line or wondering where their next round of funding will come from (or they’re simply choosing to ignore how women are being treated).
 Regardless of the reason, if your boss or company isn’t addressing the treatment of women, you have the right to leave if it begins to affect your well-being or your state of mind.
 You can leave even if it doesn’t escalate to that point — it’s about whether you feel comfortable or not.

-Being a woman working in tech can be challenging, but it’s more manageable once you know your worth and set limits for what treatment or behaviors you will and won’t accept.
+Being a woman in the tech industry can be challenging, but it’s more manageable once you know your worth and set limits for what treatment or behaviors you will and won’t accept.
 If the environment or culture gets too toxic or discriminatory, you’ll know it’s time to look for another job.
 Life is too short and too precious to spend it around people who don’t value you.

 This post, as part of LiquidPlanner’s Women in Tech Week, is meant to highlight the talent, innovation, and creativity women bring to the technology community.
 This week, we’ll cover a range of topics by women authors in project management and technology roles to share their stories, perspectives, and tips on how to succeed in your career, know your worth, and help eliminate gender bias.